TheThingsNetwork/docs/_archives/refactor/node-red/_usage.md

     }
     ```

-    The default `msg.payload` field has the ID of the activated device.
+    Ask you can see the default `msg.payload` field is mapped to `msg.dev_id` which gives you the ID of the activated device.